What are the options for traffic citations?

 1. Failure to Maintain Financial Responsibility: It is a defense to prosecution if the person charged produces in court a motor vehicle liability insurance policy or a certificate of self-insurance previously issued to that person that was valid at the time that the offense is alleged to have occurred.

 2. Expired Driver's License: A judge may dismiss a charge of driving with an expired driver's license if the defendant remedies the defect within 10 working days.
-When the defendant provides proof of the remedy to the court and pays a $20 administrative fee, this charge may be dismissed.
+When the defendant provides proof of the remedy to the court and pays a $10 administrative fee by the appearance date on the citation, this charge may be dismissed.

-- establishes that the DELINQUENT FEE has been paid;
+- establishes that the LATE PENALTY FEE has been paid;

-- pays an administrative fee of $20 to when the charge is dismissed.
+- pays an fine of $20 to the court by the appearance date on the citation, then charge may be dismissed.